sekhar989/fromScratch/Decision Stump - Boosting/README.md

 # The Algorithm - Regression Trees

-- Assuming all feature values are quantitative.
+## Problem Setup

+### Decision Tree
+- Given an object space $X_i \in {X_1, X_2, \dots, X_n}$, the objective is to divide them into different regions $(R_j)$
+- A new data-point $X_k$ is classified (predicted) by the modal (mean) value of the region it belongs to.
+- The splitting rules can be summarised or presented very efficiently in a tree like data structure, which is not showcased here.

+### Boosting

-- The below algorithm is to build a decision stump i.e. a decision tree with only one split.
+Here the `Boston` dataset is used, off which only two variables are selected as features.
+This is because the algorithm is quite time consuming if not programmed efficiently.
+The below algorithm is to build a decision stump i.e. a decision tree with only one split.

 ### Init Stump Variables